maurodelazeri/mysql-backup-golang/README.md

   -output-dir string
     	Default is the value of os.Getwd().
 The backup files will be placed to output-dir {DATE/{DATABASE_NAME}/{DATABASE_NAME}_{TABLENAME|SCHEMA|DATA|ALL}_{TIMESTAMP}.sql
   -daily-rotation int
-    	Number of backups on the daily rotation (default 5)
+    	Number of backups on the daily rotation (default 5 days)
   -weekly-rotation int
-    	Number of backups on the weekly rotation (default 2) -montly-rotation int
+    	Number of backups on the weekly rotation (default 2 weeks) -montly-rotation int
-    	Number of backups on the montly rotation (default 1)
+    	Number of backups on the montly rotation (default 1 month)
   -verbosity int
     	0 = only errors, 1 = important things, 2 = all (default 2)
   -test